anmol372/opflex-cni-test/README.md

 ## How to run
 **Pre-requisites**

-  A ubuntu machine with the following installed:
+  A ubuntu machine(at least 16 cores, 128G recommended) with the following installed:

     - Virtual Box
     - Vagrant